 Irish Arts Review, Spring (March-May) issue, 2012.

-Review of "The Consoling Dream Necessity" by Sue Rainsford, Arthub.ie 26th January 2012.
+Review of "The Consoling Dream Necessity" by Sue Rainsford for Paper Visual Arts Journal, 09th April 2012.

-A small installation piece in the form of a yellow flash-light, A Tribute to Thomas Demand is a reproduction of one of flash-lights that played such an important role in Demand's 2001 piece, Poll, which replicated in paper the setting of the Florida recount in the 2000 election between George Bush and Al Gore.
+A small installation piece in the form of a yellow flash-light is mounted on a medium-height podium just inside the gallery's entrance.
+A Tribute to Thomas Demand is a reproduction of one of the flash-lights that played such an important role in Demand's 2001 piece, Poll, which replicated in paper the setting of the Florida recount in the 2000 election between George Bush and Al Gore.
 The recount depended largely on incompletely punched holes next to the candidates's names on the ballot paper, and the flashlights were used to determine whether or not the votes could be counted.
-This reference to the material and tangible well accents Danell's work - a reference to the role of paper in a major historical event, which is further established in Demand's reproduction with paper as the medium, and then again with Danell's tribute.
+This reference to the material and tangible accents Danell's work, illustrating the symbolic weight materials can undertake having at first played only a supporting role in a colossal endeavour.
+Danell's tribute to Demand's referencing the role of paper in a major historical event calls fresh attention to her own materials, and the nature of our interaction with these materials depending on their context.
+In Poll we see the initially banal connotations of paper inverted, as it becomes the deciding factor in a decision of global import.
+Danell's flashlight and Build Your Own Scandinavian Wilderness employ the most normal and attainable of materials, but in the setting of a gallery they take on a purpose that far exceeds the utilitarian.

 The Award Winners Derek Fortas and Cecilia Danell